alexmf91/alexmf91/README.md

 <hr/>

 - 🌱 I’m currently learning **Next.js, AWS, DevOps, WEB3, Solidity and everything that I can**
-- 💓 Passionate about problem solving and code, continually learning and hard working.
+- 💓 Fueled by a passion for problem solving and a love of code, I approach every challenge with determination and a commitment to continuous learning.
+Driven and hardworking, I strive to deliver high-quality solutions and continuously improve my skills and knowledge.
-- 💬 Ask me about **Everything you want**
+- 💬 Feel free to ask me **anything** and start a conversation!

 <hr/>